Yaniv Asor: Biography

 In 2004 he was promoted to Lt.
 Col. and appointed commander of the 51st Battalion, serving until 2006.
 During his tenure, the battalion was operationally deployed in Hebron, during which a soldier from the battalion was killed in a traffic accident.
-He subsequently led the battalion during the implementation of the Gaza disengagement plan, Operation Summer Rains, and other operations against Palestinian terrorism in the Gaza Strip during the Second Intifada, as well as the 2006 Lebanon War.
+He subsequently led the battalion during the implementation of the Gaza disengagement plan, Operation Summer Rains, and other operations against militancy in the Gaza Strip during the Second Intifada, as well as the 2006 Lebanon War.
 During the war he commanded the battalion at the Battle of Bint Jbeil, among others.
 Battalion fighters killed dozens of Hezbollah militants, destroyed three Katyusha rocket launchers, and blew up captured ammunition and rocket stockpiles.
 In the fierce battle, the battalion suffered eight killed, including his deputy Roi Klein, and twenty wounded.
 For their activity during the war, the battalion under his command was awarded a unit citation by GOC Northern Command, Gadi Eisenkot.
 After the war he was appointed commander of the Egoz reconnaissance unit from 2006 to 2008, leading operations in the Gaza Strip.
 In one operation in January 2008, unit forces under his command, with armor and air support, killed 18 militants, including the son of senior Hamas official Mahmoud al-Zahar.
 He then left for studies.

 In September 2009 he was promoted to Colonel and appointed commander of the Hirum Formation, serving until July 2011.
 Subsequently, he served as deputy commander of the Ga'ash Formation from 2011 to 2012.
 On July 19, 2012, he was appointed commander of the Golani Brigade, serving until June 11, 2014.
 He then left for studies in the United States.
 On September 9, 2015, he was promoted to Brig.
 Gen. and appointed commander of the Bashan Division, serving until February 11, 2018.
 On April 9, 2018, he was appointed head of the Operations Branch in the Operations Directorate, a position he held until October 13, 2020.